Frequently Asked Questions

 Who will be the guardian – the host family or the director of the guardianship firm?

 “A Director of Guardians International will be your child’s nominated guardian in the UK and act on your behalf and in the best interest of your child at all times.
 The host family is where your child goes to stay when not at school or travelling home”

 Who should my child contact if he or she is having a problem?

-“Contact GIS at all times if there are any problems and we will resolve these quickly and with as little fuss as possible.
+“Contact Guardians International at all times if there are any problems and we will resolve these quickly and with as little fuss as possible.
 In most circumstances we have dealt with these types of problems before and our experience helps support your child deal with any issues that may arise as a result of the problem.”